CrocoFactory/sensei/docs/learn/user_guide/params_response.md

 ## Param Types

-**Param Types** is set of objects to declare request parameter of a specific type through type hints, There are `Path`, `Query`, `Cookie`,`Header`, `Body`, `File`, `Form`.
+**Param Types** is the set of objects to declare request parameter of a specific type through type hints, There are `Path`, `Query`, `Cookie`,`Header`, `Body`, `File`, `Form`.

 /// tip
-If you don't know types of "request parameters", visit [HTTP Requests](/learn/http_requests.html)
+If you don't know the types of "request parameters", visit [HTTP Requests](/learn/http_requests.html)
 ///

-Sensei's Param Types are inherited from `FieldInfo`, produced by `Field` function.
+Sensei's Param Types are inherited from `FieldInfo`, produced by the `Field` function.
 You can apply the same approaches that was described for [Field Types](/learn/user_guide/first_steps.html#field-types).

 ??? example
-    Here is a function that creates user and returns JWT token, corresponding to the user.
+    Here is a function that creates a user and returns a JWT token, corresponding to the user.
     ```python
     @router.post('/users')
     def create_user(